puppetlabs/puppet-docs/source/guides/configuring.markdown

 #### `[agent]`, `[master]`, and `[user]` Blocks

 These three blocks correspond to Puppet's run modes.
 Settings in `[agent]` will only be used by puppet agent; settings in `[master]` will be used by puppet master and puppet cert; and settings in `[user]` will only be used by puppet apply.
-The Faces subcommands introduced in Puppet 2.7 default to the `user` run mode, but their mode can be changed at run time with the `--mode` option.
+The faces subcommands introduced in Puppet 2.7 default to the `user` run mode, but their mode can be changed at run time with the `--mode` option.
 Note that not every setting makes sense for every run mode, but specifying a setting in a block where it is irrelevant has no observable effect.

 ##### Notes on Puppet 0.25.5 and Older